astronomer/airflow-quickstart/README.md

 4. Access the Airflow UI for your local Airflow project.
 To do so, go to http://localhost:8080/ and log in with 'admin' for both your Username and Password.

 You should also be able to access your Postgres Database at 'localhost:5432/postgres'.

+5. Learn about enhancing and customizing Airflow's functionality by working through the exercise(s) in the DAG.